top of page

 House + Garden matched with Light + Space

-To the rear, floor-to-ceiling corner glazing dissolves the boundary between interior and garden, allowing the space to breathe.
-Sliding doors open out completely, extending living outward and allowing the garden to become an informal part of the home during warmer months.
+At the centre is an open-plan kitchen and dining area, now the social hub where family life unfolds across a generous, flexible layout.
+To the rear, floor-to-ceiling corner glazing dissolves the boundary between interior and garden, while sliding doors fully open to extend living outdoors, making the garden an informal part of the home during warmer months.

 bottom of page